- Reason for surveillance

 Identification of contacts

-Sexual contacts in the 30 days before the ulcer appeared or since arrival from an endemic area.
+Sexual contacts in the 3 months before the first symptoms appeared, or since arrival from an endemic area.
+For asymptomatic cases, contact tracing should be undertaken for partners in the 6 months prior to diagnosis.

 Investigation and treatment

 The treating doctor is responsible for contact tracing.
 PHUs should work with Sexual Health Service staff to assist if requested.
-Contacts require counselling, examination, and culture and treatment of any lesion.
+Contacts require counselling, examination, testing and presumptive treatment.

 6. Managing special situations